BMC Midlands Area AGM (West Bromwich, 27 November)

-The next BMC Midlands area AGM will be held on Thursday 27th Nov.
-This meeting will be taking place in-person at The Red Lion, 190 All Saints Way, West Bromwich, B71 1RH
+The next BMC Midlands area AGM will be held on Thursday 27 November starting at 7:00pm.
+The meeting will take place in-person at The Red Lion, 190 All Saints Way, West Bromwich, B71 1RH.
+Come along to our gathering of Midlands mountaineers, climbers and walkers and learn more about the BMC.

 The area meeting will include guest speaker Rolfe Oostra.